SoftwareAG/webmethods-api-gateway-devops/README.md

 ![GitHub Logo](/images/devopsFlow.png)

 Lets consider this example
- - An API developer  wants to make a change to the petstore API of his organization.
-All of the orgs apis are available in VCS whose local repo is present under the /apis folder(in our sample Git).
-This flat file representation of the API should be converted and imported into his local development enviroment for changes to be made.
+ - An API developer  wants to make a change to the petstore API.
+All of the apis of the organization are available in VCS whose local repo is present under the /apis folder.
+This flat file representation of the API should be converted and imported into the developer's local development API Gateway enviroment for changes to be made.
-  For this he uses the /bin/gateway_import_export_utils.sh to do this and import this API to the mydev.apigateway:5556.
+  For this the user uses the /bin/gateway_import_export_utils.sh to do this and import this API to the mydev.apigateway:5556.
   ```sh
    /bin/gateway_import_export_utils.sh  --import --api_name petstore --apigateway_url http://mydev.apigateway:5556
   ```
-  - The API Developer makes his changes to the petstore API.
+  - The API Developer makes the necessary changes to the petstore API.
-  - The API developer needs to now the change that he has made has not affected his orgs business and other APIs.
+  - The API developer needs to ensure that the change that were made does not cause regressions.
+For this, the user needs to run the set of function/regression tests over his change before hand the change gets propagated to the next stage.
-For this he needs to run the set of function/regression tests over his change before hand the change gets propagated to the next stage.
   To run the set of tests in the developer instance he can use the /bin/gateway_build.sh
   ```sh
    /bin/gateway_build.sh --apigateway_image mycompany_apigateway_image:latest --apigateway_server_port 5558 --apigateway_ui_port 9075  --apigateway_es_port 9243 --test_suite \*
   ```
   This would create a docker instance of API Gateway and run all the tests.This sample repository contains a simple set of Regression tests for the petstore API.These are located under /tests folder.

-  - Now this change made by the API developer has to be pushed back to the VCS system such that this propogates to the next stage.i.e Convert(export) the API in the Dev machine to the Local repository which is /apis.
+  - Now this change made by the API developer has to be pushed back to the VCS system such that this propogates to the next stage.i.e Convert(export) the API in the development environment to the local repository /apis.
 This can be done by executing the following command
   ```sh
    /bin/gateway_import_export_utils.sh  --export --api_name petstore --apigateway_url http://localhost:5556
   ```